 The President is the chief executive officer of the University.
-The Academic Officers of the University are: the University Provost, the Academic Deans, and the University Librarian.
+The Academic Officers of the University are: the University Provost and the academic Deans or Directors who head the Colleges and independent Schools referenced in Section VI below.

 IV.
 The University Faculty